Les Reed (football manager)

-Leslie Arnold Reed (born 12 December 1952) is an English football coach and was the manager of Charlton Athletic between 14 November and 24 December 2006.
+Leslie Arnold Reed (born 12 December 1952) is an English football coach and former player who was the manager of Charlton Athletic between 14 November and 24 December 2006.
 He was technical director of the Football Association between 2002 and 2004.
 Between April 2010 and November 2018, Reed was Head of Football Development and the Vice-Chairman of Football at Southampton.

-Reed was appointed as football strategy advisor at Wrexham A.F.C. on 1 June 2021.
+Reed was appointed as football strategy advisor at Wrexham on 1 June 2021.

 Early life and playing career

 Reed was born in Wapping, London.
 He was on the books as a football player for Cambridge United, Watford, and Wycombe Wanderers as a centre forward, but did not play any league matches for any of the three clubs.

 Coaching and managerial career

 Early career

 Reed started his coaching career in non-league football, coaching both Finchley and Wealdstone.
 In 1985 Wealdstone won both the Football Conference and the FA Trophy with him.

 In 1986, he joined the Football Association (FA) as development officer.
 He worked there for nine years in a variety of roles including Regional Director of Coaching and coach at The FA National School, where he worked with Joe Cole, Sol Campbell, Nick Barmby and Michael Owen, among others.
 He went to Italy for his first World Cup in 1990 with Bobby Robson's England team.
 It was the first of three World Cup finals tournaments in which he would serve his country.

 In 1995 Reed left the FA to become Alan Curbishley's assistant at Charlton Athletic, helping them to gain promotion to the FA Premier League via the playoffs in 1998.
 After the final Reed was appointed Director of Technical Development at the FA by Howard Wilkinson, its Technical Director at the time.
 He coached England's new under-15 National Team to win the Nationwide Trophy at Wembley, defeating an Argentine team that included Carlos Tevez.